SolePera/solepera.github.io/README.md

 -   The *Links and Resources* section should include links to:

-    - The offical paper page (e.g. its page in the ACM Digital Library)
+    - The official paper page (e.g. its page in the ACM Digital Library)
     - Paper PDF if available via public link
     - Conference or proceedings
     - Anything else useful (e.g. the project, code to reproduce, etc.)